Toyota: 1950s

-Toyota started developing its first full-fledged passenger car, the Toyopet Crown, in 1952.
+Toyota started developing its first full-fledged passenger car, the Toyopet Crown, in 1952 and started production in 1955.
 Prior to the Crown, Toyota had been outsourcing the design and manufacturing of auto bodies, which were then mounted on truck frames made by Toyota.
 The project was a major test for Toyota, who would need to build bodies and develop a new chassis that would be comfortable, but still stand up to the muddy, slow, unpaved roads common in Japan at the time.
 The project had been championed for many years by founder Kiichiro Toyoda, who died suddenly on March 27, 1952.
 The first prototypes were completed in June 1953 and began extensive testing, before the Crown went on sale in August 1955.
 The car was met with positive reviews from around the world.

 After the introduction of the Crown, Toyota began aggressively expanding into the export market; the company entered Saudi Arabia for the first time in 1955 with Land Cruisers, following an agreement reached with Abdul Latif Jameel (founder of his company of the same name); Toyota also brought Land Cruisers into neighboring Yemen in 1956.
 In 1958, Toyota established a production facility in Brazil, the company's first outside of Japan.

+In 1957, the Corona was released as a smaller alternative to the Crown.
+Following high Corona sales, and Eiji's suggestion, a new factory was built.
+This was the Motomachi factory.
+The building had a capacity of 10,000 units per month.
+The Motomachi Plant was completed in 1959.

 Toyota entered the United States market in 1958, attempting to sell the Toyopet Crown.
 The company faced problems almost immediately.
 The company had to confront for the first time how its name sounded to native speakers of the English language; namely, "Toyota" has the English word "toy" in its first syllable.
 Toyota Motor Sales, USA's first sales administrator James F. McGraw bluntly told his new Japanese supervisors after joining the company in 1959: "'Toy' sounds like a toy and toys break".
 The Crown was a flop in the U.S. market, with buyers finding it overpriced and underpowered (because it was designed for endurance on the bad roads of Japan, not high-speed performance on the good roads of America).
 In response, exports of the Crown to the United States were suspended in the early 1960s in favor of the Land Cruiser and the Tiara.

 After Kiichiro's death, his cousin Eiji Toyoda led the company for the two decades.
 Eiji helped establish the company's first plant independent from the Loom Works plant.